scop/bash-completion/README.md

 script in `/etc/bashrc` or `~/.bashrc`.

-The `profile.d` script provides a configuration file hook that can be used to prevent loading `bash_completion` on per user basis when it's installed system wide.
+The `profile.d` script provides a configuration file hook that can be used to prevent loading `bash_completion` on a per user basis when it's installed system wide.
 To do this:

 1. Turn off programmable completion with `shopt -u progcomp` in